 Is my private information retained or recorded?

 More to Explore doesn’t store your location or personal information.
 Location permissions are only used to plot your position on maps and to display your location onscreen.
 Read about what Mapbox does with your location data here.

 If you provide us with information using the app’s feedback function, it does not provide us with any information other than what you type and send to us.
 If you expect a reply, you will have to manually type in your email address to enable us to respond to your comments or questions.

 What is the map base/roads data used by the app and how reliable is it?

 The other base layer data, including topographic information, land tenure and roads information is drawn from Open Street Maps.
 Open Street Maps is free editable data using crowd-sourced data from public contributors and data from open-licensed sources.
-It is the best available map base suitable for use in mobile platforms.
-Open Street Maps actively encourages contributors to improve its data, with over three million contributors worldwide.

 As with all map sources, particularly for more remote, less visited places, some information, such as road names or road alignments, can occasionally be incorrect.
 You should not rely on the app as your single source of mapping information.
 We strongly advise you to also take detailed hardcopy maps with you when visiting unfamiliar areas.

 The planned release of the Android version of the app (and then next version of the iOS app) in mid 2018 will replace Open Street Maps road data with Forest Fire Management Victoria's road data, which is a more complete and reliable road data set, particularly for our more remote forest areas.